COVID-19 Measures & Support

 - Secured entry doors to key code and fob access only, where we can, so as to prevent unannounced visitors or interactions.

-- Employees experiencing symptoms or who may have been exposed to someone who may be suspect or has to be tested are sent home and paid until tests are confirmed negative, or until the suggested self isolation times has passed.
+- Employees experiencing symptoms or who may have been exposed to someone who may be suspect or has to be tested are sent home until tests are confirmed negative, or until the suggested self isolation times has passed.

 - Restricted guests and visitors from showing up unannounced.
 Any site visit must be pre-approved by their designated contact manager.
 Sign in details are required by each approved visitor.